microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/mfacompletionmetric.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Insights for MFA usage for a specific period.
+Insights for MFA usage on apps registered in your Microsoft Entra External ID for customers tenant for a specific period.

 ## Methods
 |Method|Return type|Description|